Everson-Menezes/Everson-Menezes/README.md

 🔭I’m from Brazil living Sao Bernardo do Campo – SP and currently working at Tata Consultancy Service.

-🌱 I’m currently learning about Flutter
+🌱 I’m currently learning about Angular and TypeScript
 </div>